skeeto/skeeto.github.com/_posts/2024-05-25-Arenas-and-the-almighty-concatenation-operator.markdown

-**Update**: NRK [sharply points out][nrk] that "extend in place" as expressed in `concat` is incompatible with the [`alloc_size` and `malloc` GCC function attributes][attr].
-I've recommended these attributes in previous articles, and we've each put them to use.
-Additional annotation is necessary to update the pointer's semantics after concatenation.
+**Update**: NRK [sharply points out][nrk] that "extend in place" as expressed in `concat` is incompatible with the [`alloc_size` and `malloc` GCC function attributes][attr], which I've suggested in the past.
+While considering how to mitigate this, we've also discovered that `alloc_size` has always been fundamentally broken in GCC.
+Correct use is impossible, and so *it must not be used*.

 [attr]: https://gcc.gnu.org/onlinedocs/gcc/Function-Attributes.html